fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Redo-MsolProvisionGroup.md

 # Redo-MsolProvisionGroup

 ## SYNOPSIS
-The Redo-MsolProvisionGroup cmdlet can be used to retry the provisioning of a group object in Microsoft Azure Active Directory when a previous attempt to create the group object resulted in a validation error.
+Retries the provisioning of a group object in Azure Active Directory.

 ## SYNTAX